maenujem/UI5_OData_CRUD_Example/README.md

-SAP: ABAP OData Service & UI5 CRUD App
+SAP: ABAP OData Service & UI5 CRUD App Example
 ====

 Welcome to a simple tutorial series about creating an SAP OData Service in ABAP and consuming its CRUD functionality with a UI5 Master-Detail app.